samersm/fluorite/README.md

 * npm list      // To view all the npm list

+* npm list --depth=0         // To view all installed npm list in the project/dir

-* npm list -g --depth=0         // To view all downloaded npm list
+* npm list -g --depth=0         // To view all globally installed npm list

+* npm outdated          //To check witch packages need to update

+* npm update    // To update all packages in the same directory as the package.json

 * npm cache clean

-* npm uninstall <package>
+* npm uninstall -s <package>

 * npm uninstall -g <package>